Understanding your adoption rights is important because it gives you that much more control over your adoption process.

 Your Right to Change Your Mind

 During the adoption process, you are still the legal mother of your baby.
-You don’t sign your official consent to adoption until after your baby is born.
-While it should only be done after serious consideration, you do have a right to change your mind about the adoption all the way until you sign the official consent.
+You don’t officially agree to the adoption until after your baby is born.
+While it should only be done after serious consideration, you do have a right to change your mind about the adoption all the way until you complete the legal adoption paperwork.

 For others, they do decide to see how they can get their child back after adoption.
 If you would like to pursue this route, you need to speak with your attorney.
 Generally speaking, the most important factor in determining whether or not you can get a child back after adoption is your state’s revocation period.

-The revocation period is a set period of time after consent to adoption has been given when you might be able to revoke your consent.
+The revocation period is a set period of time after you sign the adoption paperwork when you might be able to revoke your consent.
 Each state has a different revocation period.
 Speak to your attorney about how this could impact your specific situation.

 This can become a complicated and challenging situation.
 Ultimately, the best way to avoid it is to be certain about your adoption decision.
 Speak with a specialist or adoption attorney early on if you are having doubts.